nadaboulaares/nadaboulaares.github.io/README.md

 - MySQL (Intermediate)

 ### Experience
-#### Lead ML Engineer, Omdena, New York, United States.
+#### ML Engineer, Omdena, New York, United States.
-##### February 2023 - Now
+##### April 2022 - Now
-- Belyntic project: Development of Novel Self-adjuvant Vaccine for Progressive multifocal leukoencephalopathy.Coleading in the deployment task (Streamlit, FastAPI).
+-Co-led the modeling task of the Minktek project Collaborated with a multidisciplinary team to develop advanced models and algorithms, resulting in improved accuracy and personalized treatment plans.
+- Co-led the deployment task of the Belyntic project, Utilized Streamlit and FastAPI frame- works to create user-friendly interfaces and ensure seamless integration.
+Additionally, conducted comprehensive data collection by leveraging web scraping techniques with Beau- tifulSoup and Selenium, enabling efficient data acquisition for the project.
 ![belentic dashboard](BELENTIC.png)
 #### Data Science intern, Dance4Healing, California, United States.
 ##### August 2022 - Now